-Washington Square Mall is located in Tigard, Oregon, approximately eight miles from Reed’s Crossing.
-The Mall is anchored by Macy’s, Nordstrom, JCPenney, Sears, and Dick’s Sporting Goods, plus over 150 shops and restaurants.
+Washington Square Mall is located in Tigard, approximately eight miles from Reed’s Crossing.
+The mall is anchored by Macy’s, Nordstrom, JCPenney, Sears, and Dick’s Sporting Goods, plus over 150 shops and restaurants.
 There are nearby shopping centers that include stores like Kohl’s, Bed Bath & Beyond, and more.

 How long does it take to get to downtown Portland from Reed’s Crossing?

 Downtown Portland is approximately 12 miles from Reed’s Crossing.

 How far away is Portland International Airport and how long does it take to get there?